commotum/4D/Verify/analysis.md

     - **Heads 3 and 4** might learn the even more complex, scattered pattern of indices required to enforce the 3x3 box constraints.

 So, you are correct to be skeptical.
 The 1D flattening **loses the explicit 2D structure**.
 However, the structure is still present *implicitly* in the sequence's patterns.
 The self-attention mechanism, guided by the precise relative positional information from RoPE, is powerful enough to rediscover these implicit 2D rules from the 1D data.

+---

+## Section 4: Key Insights from the Dataset Scripts

+The provided scripts for dataset generation (notably `build_sudoku_dataset.py`, `puzzle_dataset.py`, and `common.py`) reveal several important design patterns and implementation details relevant to how Sudoku, maze, and ARC datasets are prepared for model training.

+### 4.1 General Structure and Approach

+- **Dataset Construction:**
+  Each puzzle type is wrapped as an iterable PyTorch dataset, with associated metadata such as vocabulary size, padding ID, and sequence length.
+This structure supports efficient batching and integration with standard PyTorch data loaders.

+- **Puzzle Grouping:**
+  Puzzles are grouped by their original source (e.g., before augmentation), and indices are maintained to facilitate batching and shuffling.

+- **Augmentation Strategies:**
+  - **Mazes/ARC:** Use dihedral group transformations (rotations, flips, mirrors) implemented in `common.py` to generate augmented variants.
+  - **Sudoku:** Uses custom augmentations, including:
+    - Random digit remapping (permuting 1–9)
+    - Transposing the grid
+    - Shuffling row and column bands (groups of three) These augmentations increase dataset diversity and help prevent overfitting.

+- **Difficulty Handling:**
+  There are no global or explicit "difficulty" parameters in the codebase.
+Instead, difficulty is handled per-script, typically via command-line arguments or filtering logic.

+### 4.2 Sudoku Dataset Details

+- **Source:**
+  The Sudoku dataset is pulled from the Hugging Face repository `"sapientinc/sudoku-extreme"`, which is actually titled "Hardest Sudoku Puzzle Dataset V2" on Hugging Face.
+This dataset contains a mix of easy and very hard 9x9 puzzles, with a strong emphasis on "extreme" difficulty puzzles sourced from community forums and curated collections.

+- **Difficulty Measurement:**
+  Each puzzle in the CSV includes a `rating` field, which quantifies difficulty as the number of backtracks required by the `tdoku` solver (higher values indicate harder puzzles, with some exceeding 105 backtracks).
+The terms "hard" and "extreme" are not defined by explicit variables or comments in the code; rather, they are reflected in output directory names and the source IDs in the dataset.

+- **Data Loading and Processing:**
+  - The script loads a CSV with columns: `source`, `q` (the puzzle as a flattened string, with `.` for blanks), `a` (the solution), and `rating`.
+  - Puzzles are converted to 9x9 NumPy arrays, using 0 for blanks and 1–9 for filled cells.
+  - **Optional Filtering:**
+    The `--min_difficulty` argument (default: None) allows filtering to include only puzzles with a `rating` above a specified threshold.
+  - **Subsampling:**
+    The `--subsample-size` argument enables random selection of a subset of puzzles (e.g., 1000 for a 1k dataset).
+  - **Augmentation:**
+    The `--num-aug` argument (default: 0) specifies how many augmented variants to generate per puzzle (applied only to the training set).
+Augmentations include digit remapping, transposing, and row/column band shuffling.
+  - **Output:**
+    By default, the processed data is saved to `data/sudoku-extreme-full`, but custom output directories (e.g., `data/sudoku-extreme-1k-aug-1000`) are supported for subsampled or augmented datasets.

+### 4.3 Summary

+- The scripts are modular and dataset-agnostic, supporting a variety of puzzle types with flexible augmentation and filtering.
+- Difficulty is not hard-coded but is instead inferred from metadata and controlled via script arguments.
+- The distinction between "hard" and "extreme" puzzles is embedded in the dataset's source and output structure, not in the code logic itself.
+- Augmentation strategies are tailored to each puzzle type, with Sudoku receiving custom logic to preserve puzzle validity while maximizing diversity.

+---